 Home improvements in a personal residence are generally not tax deductible for federal income taxes.
-However, installing energy-efficient equipment on your property may qualify you for a tax credit, and home renovations for medical purposes may qualify as tax-deductible medical expenses.
+However, certain energy-efficient equipment and medical-related renovations may qualify for a tax credit or deduction.
 If you use your home solely as your personal residence, you cannot deduct the cost of home improvements.
 These costs are non-deductible personal expenses.

 If you use your home as your main place of work, you may be able to deduct some of the home improvement expenses.
 To qualify as a deduction, your home office must be of regular and exclusive use, and the primary place of your business, according to the IRS standard rules for home office deduction.
 Unfortunately, there is no tax credit available for home improvement expenses.
 However, there are tax deductions for energy-efficient equipment and renewable energy resources, such as solar panels.

 Several types of home improvement projects may be eligible for a tax cancellation, but it ultimately comes down to the type of remodel you are completing and whether it is classified as a repair or improvement.
 Home repairs such as fixing gutters or painting a room are considered general maintenance rather than capital improvements.
 If you qualify for this tax exemption, both repairs and improvements may be eligible, as long as they are only in the parts of your home that are used for business.
 Although home improvements may not qualify for a tax deduction, it is important to keep detailed records of your expenses related to any home improvement.